Colleges by Location

 Cost

-Before you send an application to any college or university, you should take into account the financial component.
+Before sending an application to any college or university, the financial component should be taken into account.
 Here are some details you should know about the cost of attendance for Randolph College.

 Tuition and Fees

-As a full-time domestic student, you were required to pay tuition of $26,250 in 2022.
-Since this is a private institution, tuition is the same for all the accepted students.
-Full-time students in 2022 were required to pay additional fees in the amount of $640.
+Tuition fees per academic year for full-time domestic students were $30,670 in 2025.
+Randolph College is a private institution, so tuition is the same for all the accepted students.
+Full-time students in 2025 had to pay additional fees in the amount of $920.

 Books and Supplies

-When you try to estimate the cost of attendance for a college or university, you need to take into account the cost of books and supplies you're going to need.
-The cost of books and supplies for full-time students of this school is estimated at about $1,280.
+When you try to estimate the cost of attendance for a college or university, you need to consider the cost of books and supplies you're going to need.
+The cost of books and supplies for full-time students of this school is estimated at about $1,250.

 Boarding